Autism Spectrum Disorders

 Pervasive Developmental Disorder – Not Otherwise Specified (PDD-NOS), Autism, and Asperger syndrome are the three diagnoses that comprise Autism Spectrum Disorders.

-“Autism is a disorder of neural development characterized by impaired social interaction and communication, and by restricted and repetitive behavior” (http://en.wikipedia.org/wiki/Autism).
+“Autism is a disorder of neural development characterized by impaired social interaction and communication, and by restricted and repetitive behavior” (https://en.wikipedia.org/wiki/Autism).

 Cause: The cause of Autism is unknown.
 Research has shown that gentics may contribute to the occurance of Autism.
 However, the exact cause of Autism is unknown.